Here is a list of major ushin projects envisioned and tested; offline and online.

 Users, groups and systems create and deliberate their own indexing systems, taxonomies, connecting terms, definitions, synonym and disambiguation techniques +/- ushin shapes.
 As a distributed system these may remain separate, and in time the building blocks will be deliberated to find common tools for handing input.

 The shapes, ushin tags, may be recognized as “hooks” of a shared protocol with custom settings and curation guidelines and lists.
-Recent technologies have proven the concept*.
+Recent technologies have proven the concept of interoperability, see below.

 1ata – focused personal action app